- Assistant Professor of Interior Architecture

 - Best National Rehabilitation/Renovation/Restoration Project - National Design-Build Institute of America

-Architecture and Planning at The Catholic University of America (CUA).
+For being the top-ranking graduate student at the School of Architecture and Planning at The Catholic University of America (CUA):

 BS in Architecture, The Catholic University of America